 We came to Kumamoto to see Kumamoto-jo (熊本城).
 Not only because Kumamoto castle is one of the top 3 castles in Japan (although many parts of the castle were reconstructed), but also it was the place where the legendary 16th-century swordsman Miyamoto Musashi ( 宮本武藏 ) spent the last 5 years of his life.
 Miyamoto Musashi came to Kumamoto in 1640 when he was 57 years old.
 The Lord Hosokawa Tadatosi was very happy to welcome him as a guest of honor, took him into his service, gave him 300 koku of rice annually and a house at a corner of the Chiba Castle.
 Musashi stayed here in Kumamoto for five years until he died in early summer in 1645.

 We took a taxi from Kumamoto train station to Toyoko Inn Kumamoto Shinshigai (新市街).
 There were four Toyoko Inns in Kumamoto city, thus a location qualifier, such as Shinshigai, was necessary to identify a particular inn.
 This particular Tokoyo Inn was much more elegant than the Toyoko-Inn in Shinagawa we stayed in Day 1, the double room was also bigger than Shinagawa's.
-(All the twin rooms were already sold out by the time we booked our hotel room.)
+(All the twin rooms were old out by the time we booked our hotel room, otherwise we'd have booked a twin room because twin rooms are usually lager than double rooms.)
 Therefore, it showed that not all Toyoko Inns were the same.

 The castle was impressive.
 We went up to the top of the 6-story keep (or donjon, or 天守閣, all referring to the fortified central tower of a medieval castle).
 We also visited the palace nearby where the castle lord and his family lived.
 The looong meeting hall where the castle lord and his retainers met for rituals and big events was just like a Japanese period movie come to life.